solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Note G. _On previous Notices of Organic Remains in Igneous Rocks_ (p.
 97).

-Among the writers who have described organisms in igneous rocks and gneisses may be mentioned Dr. G. Jenzsch, 'Ueber eine mikroskopische Flora und Fauna krystallinischer Massengesteine,' Leipzig, 1868.
+Among the writers who have described organisms in igneous rocks and gneisses may be mentioned Dr. G. Jenzsch, _Ueber eine mikroskopische Flora und Fauna krystallinischer Massengesteine_, Leipzig, 1868.
 He describes organisms in the melaphyre of Zwickau, but I doubt if the highly organised fresh-water fauna and flora described by Dr. Jenzsch belonged to the rock.

 Dr. Jenzsch also speaks of organisms in porphyry.
 He promised to figure them, but no further descriptions appeared.

-Dr. Otto Hahn wrote a book entitled 'Die Urzelle nebst dem Beweis dass Granit, Gneiss ....
-Meteorstein und Meteoreisen aus Pflanzen bestehen' (1879).
+Dr. Otto Hahn wrote a book entitled _Die Urzelle nebst dem Beweis dass Granit, Gneiss ....
+Meteorstein und Meteoreisen aus Pflanzen bestehen_ (1879).
 Dr. Hahn did good work in figuring certain appearances he saw in Eozoon.
 He depicts certain curious funnel-shaped structures, which he regarded as species of algae.
 As a matter of fact they are portions of nummulites.
-Möbius, again, figured some of these objects (which he considered to be purely mineral forms) in his memoir on 'Eozoon' (Plate 34, fig. 44).
+Möbius, again, figured some of these objects (which he considered to be purely mineral forms) in his memoir on _Eozoon_ (Plate 34, fig. 44).

 The scientific world can hardly be blamed for regarding Dr. Harm's work as "a somewhat elaborate joke."
 Once he upset some fuchsin on a marble slab and proceeded to clean the latter.

 "Ich rieb sie.
 Plötzlich was sah ich!
 Kelche von Meter Länge.
 Taf.
 11. Ich nenne sie _Marmora Darwini_.
 Meine Schreibtisch hat dieselbe Platte...
 Ich schrieb also eine ganze Abhandlung über die Urzelle auf der Urzelle, denn der ganze Marmor ist nichts als Pflanze.
 Wirklich — nicht bios Ironie des Schicksals."
 The strange figure of the supposed plant occupies a whole plate.
 Again this author saw Sponges (Urania, etc.), Corals and Crinoids in the chondrules of meteorites, and "vegetable cells" in the Widmanstätten figures which appear on polished surfaces of siderites exposed to acids, and which are said to be due to inequality of action of reagents on three kinds of alloys.
 In all these instances there is no doubt Dr. Hahn was mistaken.
-In spite of all this, in 'Die Urzelle' he figures appearances which actually exist.
+In spite of all this, in _Die Urzelle_ he figures appearances which actually exist.

-C. Montagna 'Nouvelle théorie du Métamorphisme des Roches,' 1869, figures Lepidodendron scales in granite of Calabria, a doubtful interpretation.
+C. Montagna _Nouvelle théorie du Métamorphisme des Roches_, 1869, figures Lepidodendron scales in granite of Calabria, a doubtful interpretation.

 A. Sismonda (Comptes Rendus, 1865, tome 60, p.
 492), describes an imprint of Equisetum in gneiss.